Flameborn/InSpire/README.md

 Most definitely.
 Unfortunately, Mega Crit, despite multiple attempts from multiple people to reach out, including the author of this mod, remained consistently silent, even when offered to implement the a11y features.

 If you would like to help, feel free to contact them (nicely), and point them in the direction of this mod.
-Implementing accessibility in the game is the best way of ensuring that anyone can enjoy the game without barriers.
+Implementing accessibility in the game is the best way of ensuring that anyone can enjoy the game without barriers, since:

+* Accessibility features that this mod provides would be available out of the box, without having to install additional mods.
+* Game updates would not break accessibility.
+STS updates are known to be released quite often.
+Even though the authors of this mod did everything possible to minimise chances, but changes to the core game could potentially render parts of, or the complete InSpire (or the required mod packages) unusable until a new, fixed version is posted.

 ### Why Windows only?